Beyond Flicker: Detecting Kinematic Inconsistencies for Generalizable Deepfake Video Detection

-\textbf{Comparison with other video-level pseudo-fake generation methods.} Tab.~\ref{tab:temporal-artifacts-ablation} shows a comparison of our method with other SOTA pseudo-fake video generators, in combination with spatial artifacts.
+\textbf{Comparison with other video-level pseudo-fake generation methods.} Table~\ref{tab:temporal-artifacts-ablation} shows a comparison of our method with other SOTA pseudo-fake video generators, in combination with spatial artifacts.
 On average, our method is able to introduce more generalizable temporal artifacts.

-CBI~\cite{Wang23} is prone to introduce unrealistic temporal artifacts, yielding poor results on datasets oriented towards this type of manipulations (e.g., DFD and DFo).
+CBI~\cite{Wang23a} is prone to introduce unrealistic temporal artifacts, yielding poor results on datasets oriented towards this type of manipulations (e.g., DFD and DFo).
 VB~\cite{Yan25b} performs random affine transformations to the inner part of the face for each frame independently, which is a better approximation than the previous method, but still is not able to accurately model complex temporal artifacts, as demonstrated by the results on DFD and DFo, where our method outperforms VB by approximately 2 points.

 Our data-driven approach achieves the best generalization performance and provides a flexible framework to improve the quality of pseudo-fake videos used to train the network.
 Furthermore, Fig.~\ref{fig:temporal-artifacts-correlation} shows the correlation matrices of the temporal artifacts generated by VB and our approach, compared to the correlation found on actual deepfake videos.
 As the figures illustrate, the correlations produced by VB exhibit a highly structured pattern.
 This is a direct consequence of its use of holistic affine transformations, which model facial regions as rigid units.
 In contrast, our approach generates a correlation matrix that more closely resembles the one produced by genuine deepfakes.